dinu12141/chem_website-new/README.md

 1. MongoDB is installed and running
 2. The backend can connect to MongoDB (check backend logs)
-3. The database "smartchem" is accessible
+3. The database "nadeeka_warnakula" is accessible

 ### Database Connection Issues